iwilare/category-theory-course-2025/2025-03-13 - Lecture 8 - Initial, terminal, exponentials.md

 While these types are technically different, they behave identically in the category.
 We say they are "unique up to isomorphism."

-# Universal property of initial objects
+# Universal property of terminal objects

-Take $A,B$ objects.
 Any two objects $P$ and $Q$ that satisfy the property of being terminal are isomorphic.

 *Proof*.